Nimish47/fullstack/CSS/topics/flexbox/12-flex-detailed/z-info.md

     basically, play with different values of flex-basis, flwx-shrink and flex-grow and see how the flex items behave.
 Couple of weird scenarios are listed below.

+## imp:
+    flex basis default value is 0px.
+    it overrides width property
+    it gets overriden by max-width and min-width

+## in case1.html
+    huge difference when:
+        flex: 1 1 500px
+            v/s
+        width: 500px and flex: 1 1 0px

+        above both scenario are not same
+        to see the stark difference compare at screen width: 1000px

 ## for now, ignore this scenario: (special-scenario)
     flex-grow: 0;